 20.11.
 Local pay committees will review the Headteacher, Deputy Headteacher and Assistant Headteacher's pay in accordance with the Document, the Trust's Appraisal policy and this policy, including the criteria set out in paragraph 13.
-Committees will award one point progression where there has been a sustained high quality of performance, with particular regard to leadership, management and pupil progress at the school.
-Local governing bodies may consider awarding two point progression where performance is assessed as having significantly exceeded the sustained and high quality of performance that must be demonstrated for one point progression but will need to obtain directors' approval.
+Usually committees will award one point progression.
+Local governing bodies may consider awarding two point progression where there is evidence of exceptional performance, but will need to obtain directors' approval.